JonKing93/DASH/gridfile/change-dimension-names.md

 end
 ```

 To change the name of a dimension, change it's name here.
-For example to to rename the latitude dimension from <span style="color:#cc00cc">"lat"</span> to <span style="color:#cc00cc">"latitude"</span>, you should change
+For example to rename the latitude dimension from <span style="color:#cc00cc">"lat"</span> to <span style="color:#cc00cc">"latitude"</span>, you should change
 ```matlab
 lat = "lat";
 ```